hossameldinmi/media_source/README.md

 When building media-rich applications, you often need to handle media from multiple sources: files stored locally, data in memory (like camera captures or downloaded content), and URLs from remote servers.
 Managing these different states becomes complex when you need to:

+Inspired by Flutter’s ImageProvider, which unifies images from assets, files, memory, and network under a single API, this library applies the same idea to general media.
+The goal is to let you swap sources freely without changing your business logic.

 - Load a file from disk, process it in memory, then upload it
 - Download media from a URL, cache it locally, and convert it between formats
 - Handle user-selected files, camera captures, and network resources uniformly